From articles to webinars, there’s plenty of content available online that covers the benefits of investing in a

-So while it’s important to know how to create an estimate in QuickBooks Online, Method is the tool to boost your:
+So while it’s important to know how to create an estimate in QuickBooks Online, Method:CRM is the perfect tool to boost your:

 - Customer satisfaction.

-With Method, your sales reps create estimates without making mistakes in QuickBooks Online, and invoices are generated by pulling data directly from the approved estimate.
+With Method:CRM, your sales reps create estimates without making mistakes in QuickBooks Online, and you generate invoices by pulling data directly from your approved estimate.

 QuickBooks Online and Method: A sync made in heaven

-Now that you’ve learned how to create an estimate in QuickBooks Online and how Method enhances your operations, let’s recap why these systems work best together:
+So you’ve learned how to create an estimate in QuickBooks Online and how technology such as Method:CRM enhances your operations.
+Let’s recap why these systems work best together:

-- Eliminate double data entry with continuous updates between QuickBooks Online and Method.
+- Eliminate double data entry with ongoing updates between QuickBooks Online and Method:CRM.

-- Close sales sooner by allowing customers to accept estimates with the click of a button.
+- Close sales sooner by allowing customers to accept estimates at the click of a button.

-- Reduce accounting mistakes by creating leads in Method recording actual revenue in QuickBooks Online.
+- Reduce accounting mistakes by creating leads in Method:CRM and recording actual revenue in QuickBooks Online.

-If you’re ready to upgrade your estimates approval process, start your free trial with Method!
+Ready to upgrade your estimate approval process?
+Start your free trial with Method:CRM!

 Image credit: Dragana Gordic via AdobeStock